This post is from guest writer Alison Adair from the Pure Food Kids Foundation.

 The BEST way to know if a food has added sugar, of course, is to just make it yourself using whole ingredients.
-And that’s totally doable for kids, especially those who have gone through Katie’s Kids Cook Real Food eCourse (which includes almost NO added sugar in any of the recipes).
+And that’s totally doable for kids, especially those who have gone through Katie’s class to teach kids how to cook (which includes almost NO added sugar in any of the recipes).

 What Kids Need to Know About Food Additives